 Mr. Miller is the current Seventh Circuit Leader for National Association of Consumer Bankruptcy Attorneys in which he provides meaningful, insightful, and timely coverage of bankruptcy decisions impacting consumer attorneys and debtors within the purview of the U.S. Court of Appeals for the Federal Circuit (Illinois, Wisconsin, Indiana).
 He keeps the membership apprised of developments and trends within the 7th Circuit and their impact on contemporary jurisprudence.
-He also serves as an advisory board member for the American Bankruptcy Institute Honorable Eugene R. Wedoff Seventh Circuit Consumer Bankruptcy Conference.
-Mr. Miller was also appointed by the American Bankruptcy Institute to the Advisory Committee for its groundbreaking 2021 Consumer Bankruptcy Extravaganza.
-Mr. Miller was the co-chair of the Bankruptcy Court Liaison Committee for the Northern District of Illinois for the 2019-2020 term.
+Mr. Miller also serves for the American Bankruptcy Institute Consumer Committee where he previously was the Membership Relations Director, and now is the Communications Director.

 Mr. Miller is also a member and volunteer in the Chicago CARE program, which provides educational seminars to students about the responsible use of credit.
 MrMiller was born and raised in Illinois.
 In his spare time, he plays competitive tennis, and has previously been ranked the #1 U.S.T.A.
 Singles player in Chicago three different years.